kei51e/kei51e.github.io/_posts/2016-01-26-how-to-make-atom-material-ui-tree-item-height-shorter.md

-I have been using [Atom Material UI](https://atom.io/themes/atom-material-ui) and [Atom Material Syntax](https://atom.io/themes/atom-material-syntax) for a week, I really like it so far!
+I have been using [Atom Material UI](https://atom.io/themes/atom-material-ui) and [Atom Material Syntax](https://atom.io/themes/atom-material-syntax) for a week, and overall, I really like it!
 The only thing I don't like is that it is too spacious, especially around the tree on left hand side.

 ![original](/public/images/atom-material-tree1.png)